Shihang-Wang-58/Shihang-Wang/_pages/about.md

 I'm [**Shihang Wang** \(王世航\)](https://scholar.google.com/citations?user=LAhfJTEAAAAJ&hl=zh-CN), a master student of ShanghaiTech University, supervised by [Fang Bai \(白芳\)](https://scholar.google.com.hk/citations?user=FZ3zkfcAAAAJ&hl=zh-CN).
 I received my B.S. degree at college of fisheries and life science of Shanghai Ocean University \(SHOU\) in 2022.

 My research interests center around the **application of artificial intelligence algorithms in drug design**, with a particular focus on compound ADMET properties prediction and molecular generation.
 Additionally, I am dedicated to advancing computational methods for molecular design in order to find new avenues for breakthroughs in drug development.

+**I'm expected to graduate in the summer of 2025 and I'm currently actively seeking a suitable PhD supervisor."** If any prospective supervisors find my profile suitable and are interested, I warmly welcome them to contact me.

 Representative Works
 =====